 Is going to the toilet a misery?
 Normal faeces should look like a long, thin snake.
 A bowel-movement should take no more than a few minutes.

-Smoothies are another way of getting very nutritious foods in us.
-Again keep the banana down to a quarter to keep the glycemic load down.
+Smoothies are another way of getting very nutritious foods into us.
+Again keep the banana down to a quarter to minimise the glycemic load.

 Made with freshly-ground nuts and seeds this perfect butternut smoothie is an excellent way to start the day; again, we add a young leaf of kale or spinach.